zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Show Active Attribute](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_attribute_show.png)

-The Gluu Server Administrator can make modifications, such as changing the state of an attribute to active/inactive by clicking on the according attribute.
+The Gluu Server administrator can make modifications, such as changing the state of an attribute to active/inactive by clicking on the according attribute.